 Predictive Maintenance solution accelerator overview

 The Predictive Maintenance solution accelerator is an end-to-end solution for a business scenario that predicts the point at which a failure is likely to occur.
 You can use this solution accelerator proactively for activities such as optimizing maintenance.
-The solution combines key Azure IoT solution accelerators services, such as IoT Hub, Stream analytics, and an Azure Machine Learning workspace.
+The solution combines key Azure IoT solution accelerators services, such as IoT Hub and an Azure Machine Learning workspace.
 This workspace contains a model, based on a public sample data set, to predict the Remaining Useful Life (RUL) of an aircraft engine.
 The solution fully implements the IoT business scenario as a starting point for you to plan and implement a solution that meets your own specific business requirements.

 The following diagram outlines the logical components of the solution accelerator: